Easy Blackberry Cobbler Recipe

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

-• Butter – I use salted butter, but you can use unsalted butter.
+• Butter – I use salted butter, but you can use unsalted butter if you prefer.
 You can also use your favorite non-dairy butter for a dairy-free version.

 • Sugar – I like to use granulated sugar.
-You can also use your favorite sugar replacement for baking.
+You can also use your favorite sugar replacement that works for baking.

 For the Cobbler Batter

-• Baking Powder – helps the cobbler batter to rise and have a tender, cake-like texture when baked.
+• Baking Powder – This ingredient helps the cobbler batter rise, resulting in a tender, cake-like texture that is truly delicious!

-• Salt – adds flavor to the cobbler batter.
+• Salt – Enhances the flavor of the cobbler batter.

-• Milk – I like to use whole milk or half and half.
+• Milk – I prefer using whole milk or half and half.
 You can use your favorite non-dairy milk if needed for a dairy-free version.

 Optional Ingredients: